 Before my daughter arrived, I was certain I had this motherhood thing down pat.
 I’d read the books, I’d done the research, I was ready.
 But from the moment she arrived, I was completely thrown for a loop and didn’t feel anywhere close to normal for almost nine months.
 In hindsight, she was the kind of easy, adaptable baby that would have been a dream tiny traveler.
 However, I wasn’t ready to make that leap until she was nearly one.
 The occasional “smug daddy” or “sancti-mommy” would tut-tut about how they simply popped their babe in a sling and off they went hiking the Inca Trail/trek for Rwandan gorillas/summit Mt.
 Everest and the baby just fit into their lives and that was that.
 Well that was not my experience, nor anyone else’s I know.

 Here are a few key tips to get you started:

 1. Breastfeed.
 The best food for baby is also the easiest to “prepare” when you’re on the road.
 Breastfeeding not only eliminates lugging bottles, nipples, sterilizing, equipment, formula, etc. but also baby will be getting valuable antibodies that will protect against illness when you’re away from home.

-Bring a sling.
+2. Bring a sling.
 Or a baby carrier.
-Slings can help you carry the baby, but they can also substitute as a blanket, change pad, or nursing cover.
+Slings can help you carry the baby, but they can also substitute as a blanket, changing pad, or nursing cover.
 If slings aren’t your thing, many lightweight cloth baby carriers offer excellent support, keep your hands free, and don’t take up too much room when stored.